 BURGUNDY MAKES MORE THAN RED AND WHITE WINES.

-Pinot Noir and Chardonnay dominate the Burgundy vineyards, but the region also produces Crémant de Bourgogne and tiny amount of rosé.
+Pinot Noir and Chardonnay dominate, but the region also produces Crémant de Bourgogne and tiny amount of rosé.
 Despite the commercial appeal of red burgundy, the region produces almost twice as much white wine as red.

 BURGUNDIAN WINE ISN’T ALWAYS SUPER EXPENSIVE.